International Emmy Awards: History

 When the first Emmy Award ceremony took place on January 25, 1949, it only recognized programming produced in the United States.

 Founded in 1969, the International Academy of Television Arts and Sciences (IATAS) is a membership based organization of leading media and entertainment figures from over 50 countries and 500 companies from all sectors of television including internet, mobile and technology.
 It is part of the National Academy of Television Arts and Sciences; however, it operates under its own board of directors with a global focus.
 Today, it also recognizes excellence in U.S. programming with a Non-English language U.S. primetime programming category.

-The first International Emmy Awards, as we know them today, were carried out in 1973, and was organized by Ralph Baruch in a ceremony held at the Plaza Hotel in New York City.
+The first International Emmy Awards, as we know them today, were carried out in 1973, and was organized by Ralph Baruch in a ceremony held at the Plaza Hotel in Manhattan.
 The event was attended by about 200 guests.

 Currently, the awards are presented at the International Emmy Awards Gala.
-Held each year in November at the Hilton Hotel in New York City, the Gala attracts over 1,000 major figures in broadcast, entertainment and media from around the world.
+Held each year in November at the Hilton Hotel in Midtown Manhattan, the Gala attracts over 1,000 major figures in broadcast, entertainment and media from around the world.

-The International Academy also presents News Emmys with US counterpart, and the International Emmy Kids Awards are presented annually at Mipcom in Cannes.
-These are the only Emmys presented outside the United States.
+The International Academy also presents News Emmys with its counterpart in the U.S. The International Emmy Kids Awards are presented annually at Mipcom in Cannes.